mayangeline05/Hello/README.md

 - **Correlation Heatmap**: Identify correlations between features.
 - **Feature Importance**: Analyze the importance of features for tree-based models.

-## Future Improvements
-- Add more datasets for analysis.
-- Implement additional machine learning models.
-- Provide advanced visualization options such as PCA and t-SNE.
-- Deploy the app online for broader accessibility.

 ---

 Created by [May Angeling] as part of the CSEC 413: Modeling and Simulation Final Project.